psrenergy/PSRClassesInterface.jl/src/OpenSQL/README.md

 ### Collections

 - The Table name should be the same as the name of the Collection.
-- The Table name of a Collection should beging with a capital letter and be in singular form.
+- The Table name of a Collection should begin with a capital letter and be in singular form.
 - In case of a Collection with a composite name, the Table name should written in Pascal Case.
 - The Table must contain a primary key named `id` that is an `INTEGER`.